fsquillace/junest/README.md

 - Install packages without root privileges.
 - Isolated environment in which you can install packages without affecting a production system.
 - Access to a wide range of packages in particular on GNU/Linux distros that may contain a limited repositories (such as CentOS and RedHat).
-- Available for x86\_64, i686 and ARMv6 architectures but you can build you own image from scratch too!
+- Available for x86\_64, x86 and ARM architectures but you can build you own image from scratch too!
 - All ArchLinux lovers can have their favourite distro everywhere!

 Quickstart